Thunderer2106/blog-it/README.md

 # BLOG-IT

-This full stack webapp enables users to explore the blogs they wish to read and also chat with blogs for immediate and structured responses. admins of the application are allowed to manage posts,comments,users and also upgrade or demote users.
+This full stack webapp enables users to explore the blogs they wish to read and also chat with blogs for immediate and structured responses , like them too . admins of the application are allowed to manage posts,comments,users and also upgrade or demote users.
 -The deployed version of site : https://blog-it-1.onrender.com/

 ## Features